sohail-shaghasi/KnabSolution/Answers to technical questions.md

 After limiting the number of records returned from the DB, it has significantly reduced the load time of the page.

-##### What was the latest technical book you have read or tech conference you have been to?
+##### Question 4 What was the latest technical book you have read or tech conference you have been to?
 What did you learn?

 I have not specifically read any book recently, but I do read Microsoft documentation regularly to keep up with the enhancements that are happening in the .NET stack.
 I recently read Microsoft documentation on upgrading ASP .Net 4.7 to DotNet 6.
 It is a big change specially if the service is big with all the dependencies.

-##### What do you think about this technical assessment?
+##### Question 5 What do you think about this technical assessment?

 It’s a wonderful approach to filter out the best candidates.

+##### Question 6.
+Please, describe yourself using JSON.

+Answer 6:

+{
+"firstname": "Sohail",
+"lastname": "Shaghasi",
+"age": 30,
+"nationality": "Afghanistan",
+"livesin": "Malaysia",
+"passions": [
+"Software development",
+"Teaching others"
+],
+"interests": [
+"Swimming",
+"Weight lifting"
+],
+"funfact":
+"able to speak 4 different languages."
+}